Imperfect competition: Case study: foreign trade

-Range of market structures
+Range of imperfectly competitive market structures

-There are FOUR broad market structures that result in Imperfect Competition.
+There are FOUR broad market structures that result in imperfect competition.
 The table below provides an overview of the characteristics of each of these market structures.

 Monopolistic competition

 A situation in which many firms with slightly different products compete.
 Moreover, firms compete by selling differentiated products that are highly substitutable, but are not perfect substitutes.
 Therefore, the level of market power under monopolistic competition is contingent on the degree of product differentiation.
 Monopolistic competition indicates that enterprises will participate in non-price competition.
-Monopolistic competition leads to low production efficiency, and the economic profit of monopolistic competition company is 0.
-In the long run, consumers suffer if monopolists' profits are limited, because limiting profits prevents companies from innovating.

 Monopolistic competition is defined to describe two main characteristics of a market: